psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

     url: http://tutsplus.com/authors/tom-mcfarlin
 ---

-<span class="drop-letter">T</span><span>he</span> [observer design pattern]
+The [observer design pattern][url-observer] is by far the most popular and widely known among [behavioural patterns][url-behavioural-patterns].
-[url-observer] is by far the most popular and widely known among [behavioural patterns][url-behavioural-patterns].
 Unfortunately, unlike other mainstream languages out there, the C++ standard library doesn't provide out of the box observer implementation.
-Luckily, [Boost][url-boost] contains [Signals2] [url-signals2], a [signal/slot][url-signal-slot] library which can serve as a basis for an observer.
+Luckily, [Boost][url-boost] contains [Signals2][url-signals2], a [signal/slot][url-signal-slot] library which can serve as a basis for an observer.
 Using Signals2 as it is, however, is not so convenient in object-oriented program due to the need of manually coded _register_ and _notify_ class methods for each of signal/slot pairs.
 This article suggests an _observable_ [mixin][url-mixin] which attempts to solve the outlined problem.